encryptio/slime/README.md

-One possible consequence of the differing availability models for data and metadata is that two proxy servers with different connections to chunk servers may be able to successfully write to the chunk servers _and_ successfully update the metadata store, and thus will see each other's writes in metadata, but may not be able to actually read the contents that the other proxy writes.
+One possible consequence of the differing availability models for data and metadata is that two proxy servers with different connections to chunk servers may be able to successfully write to enough chunk servers _and_ successfully update the metadata store, and thus will see each other's writes in metadata, but may not be able to actually read the contents that the other proxy writes if they can't talk to the same chunk servers that the data was written to.